 The feeling in my body was like a throbbing numbness, like when your foot falls asleep and you can’t shake it to get the blood flowing again.
 The sensation was difficult to pinpoint, as though the numbness was the physical version of constantly hearing a buzzing sound, a persistent annoyance that was not exactly pain but felt relentless.

-The room was disorienting as I flipped slowly from viewing one side to another.
-I was on a ventilator, and would be for ten days, and the whoosh of air going in and out of my lungs formed a steady rhythm, accompanied by the beeping of machines I couldn't identify.
+The room was disorienting as I slipped slowly from viewing one side to another.
+I was on a ventilator, and would be for ten days, and the whoosh of air going in and out of my lungs formed a steady rhythm, accompanied by the beeping of machines I couldn’t identify.
 Finally, my mother’s face appeared, a look that reflected joy and fear and hope as she called out to the nurse, “She’s awake, she’s awake!”

 The quiet comfort of knowing my mother had been at my bedside calmed me a little in these inexplicable circumstances.
 I didn’t know what was happening to me, but I knew my mother could handle anything, would handle anything, and therefore, so could I. Another flip, and I realized Jeff wasn’t there.
 A new fear for Jeff and Mel overtook anything I was feeling for myself.
 I knew without doubt that Jeff would be with me if he could.
 If he wasn’t here, there was a reason.
 I couldn’t speak because of the ventilator, but I think my mom must have known what I needed to hear.